Siftah/get_iplayer/installer.md

         `$ $HOME/installer/get_iplayer/make-nsis.sh`

 	The installer application will be copied into the current directory.
 As in Windows, the installer may be built in any folder, but the build folder must be the current directory for your shell.

+## Deployment Notes

+### Download Location

+The installer application is deployed in the `/get_iplayer_win` directory of the infradead.org web site (`/var/www/html/get_iplayer_win` on www.infradead.org).
+The following steps are necessary to deploy a new installer at that location:

+1. Copy the installer application (e.g., `get_iplayer_setup_4.3.exe`) into the appropriate directory.

+2. Update the `get_iplayer_setup_latest.exe` symbolic link to refer to the new installer.

+3. Update the contents of the `VERSION-get_iplayer-win-installer` file with the new version (e.g. 4.3)

+### CGI Script

+The installer requires the assistance of a CGI script to retrieve the download URLs for the various helper applications.
+This script is named `get_iplayer_setup.cgi` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
+The script is deployed in the `/cgi-bin` directory of the infradead.org web site (`/var/www/cgi-bin` on www.infradead.org.
+Deployment is accomplished by copying a new version of the script in the appropriate directory.
+The CGI only needs to be changed when the download URL for a helper application changes.

 ## Developer Notes

 The notes below provide additional information relevant to working with the installer as a developer.
 This discussion uses the example directory structure described above.